Some of our services might not be available at the moment. We are investigating the issue.

 Self-hosted

-To calculate the pricing for a particular use case, you need to schedule a call with UI Bakery tech expert.
+To calculate the pricing for a particular use case, schedule a call with UI Bakery tech expert.

-There is a community self-hosted version with limited features which is free.
+There is a free community self-hosted version with limited features.

-The paid version depends on how much users spend in the end-user mode of the apps built within the platform.
-It is priced as $0.40/per each user/per hour which is capped at $20/per each user/per month
+The price of the paid version depends on how much time the users spend in the end-user mode of the apps built within the platform.
+It is priced as $0.40/per each user/per hour which is capped at $20/per each user/per month.

 Cloud